Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives.
-The description lacks any exclusions, prerequisites, or hints about appropriate contexts.
+No guidance on when to use this tool versus alternatives, no prerequisites or exclusions.
+The description lacks any usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.